viq854/lichee/README.md

 The GUI allows users to dynamically remove nodes from the tree, collapse clusters of the same SSNV group, and view information about each node (e.g. SSNV composition of cluster nodes or the subclone decomposition of sample nodes).
 The Snapshot button can be used anytime to capture the current state of the tree as a vector graphic PDF file (please note that it takes a bit of time to write out the image to file).

 We currently support two display modes: plain (default) and color (enabled with the ```-color``` flag).
 In the color mode, each cluster node is assigned a unique color and each sample node is decorated with the colors corresponding to the clusters of mutations present in the sample.
-The sample is decomposed by color according the the (approximate) prevalence of each cluster in the sample.
+The sample is decomposed by color according to the (approximate) prevalence of each cluster in the sample.
 The contribution of a cluster to each sample is highlighted (in purple) when the cluster node is selected.

 A few useful tips for working with the GUI: one or multiple nodes can be selected and dragged to the desired position, the size (zoom) and position of the graph can be adjusted using the trackpad.